Providence Regional Cancer Partnership: A Case Study

-We quickly realized that while PRCP had come to us for a series of videos, the introductory video would be a centerpiece of their web presence (doctor profiles in general showed few views on other sites), and so we put the profiles aside for a while and focused all our creative muscle on the heavy lifting.
+We quickly realized that while PRCP had come to us for a series of videos, the introductory video would be a centerpiece of their web presence, and so we put the profiles aside for a while and focused all our creative muscle on the heavy lifting.

 The video had to accomplish a few goals:

-We decided to use a host, of sorts, to introduce the PRCP and engage a viewer from a patient’s point of view, contrasting the many doctors we would interview.
-We find that informational videos are more successful and more watchable if they anchor information in a story.
-We set out a casting call for cancer survivors, listened to their stories, and let our clients choose a face and a voice they loved.
-Our video would begin and end with her, loosely touching upon her journey through cancer to serve as a story anchor for a viewer watching the video.
-Our script envisioned opening with our survivor in a traditional Sound setting.
+We decided to use a host, of sorts, and our video would begin and end with her, loosely touching upon her “journey” through cancer to serve as a story anchor for a viewer watching the video.
+Our script envisioned opening and closing with our presenter in a traditional Puget Sound setting.

 Location is an important benefit of the PRCP, so we wanted to drive that home from the start.
-What could be more perfectly local and gorgeous than kayaking to Jetty Island?
-It might have been helpful if our actress had a little more experience in a boat!
+What could be more perfectly local and gorgeous than kayaking off of Jetty Island?
 That day was an adventure, to say the least.
-The footage, though, was lovely.
+The footage, though, was serene and lovely.

 In the months to come, fighting scheduling complications and unfriendly weather, we managed to pull together enough b-roll to illustrate the beauty and functionality of the new facility, the capabilities of the doctors there, and to touch upon the breadth of available support services.